hugopprd/Project_corona_locator/README.md

 ` ./main.sh`

+**After the program is finish working, each output will popup after one another.
+You will need to close one output to see the other one pop.**
+# Have a Good visualization ! - Baguette Team

 ## Objective
 Showing the development of relative coronacases per inhabitant (normalization) in the Netherlands.
 Visualize it per city and apply some statistics to show interesting corona development trends.
 Do something like a city-ranking system.
 Show relative corona development for each municipality.